blue-sky-r/ZyXEL-VMG1312/README.md

 ### iPTV

 Router/modem ZyXEl VMG1312-B30B has some bug/flaw even in the latest firmware.
-After few weeks of uptime the VMG1312 brings slight delay when establishing a connection.
-Might be caused by some unreeased connection structures in memory so it takes longer and longer to allocate new connection structure.
+After few weeks of uptime the VMG1312 manifests slight delay when establishing a new connection.
+Might be caused by some unreleased connection structures in memory so it takes longer and longer to allocate new connection structure with increasing uptime.
 Under normal usage like browsing it is somehow noticeable, however for iPTV even such a small delay is causing picture freezing for a few seconds as hls buffer underflows.
 And this iPTV video/audio freezing is very annoying and was the main motivation for this script to implement ...

-So far there is no official solution from ZyXEL (and hardly it will ever be) so simple workaround is just from time-to-time to reboot/restart/power-cycle the ZyXEL modem.
+So far there is no official solution from ZyXEL (and hardly it will ever be) so simple workaround is just from time-to-time to reboot/restart/power-cycle the ZyXEL VMG1312 modem.

 ### How does it work

-The script uses standard DD-WRT **wget**, **awk** and **grep** utilities to access ZyXEL VMG1312 web interface.
+The script uses standard DD-WRT **wget**, **awk** and **grep** utilities to access ZyXEL VMG1312 web interface and extracting useful data from html pages.

 The execution flow is quite simple:
-* login to info page
+* login to the info page
 * get session-key (required for requesting reboot)
-* request reboot (with session-key)
+* request reboot (with valid session-key)

 ![VMG1312-info](screenshots/vmg1312-device-info.png "ZyXEL VMG1312 Device Info Page")